February 22, 2025

 11:15 AM – Keynote Speaker

-Dr. Vidalino Raatior a Chuukese international educator at San Jose State University, cofounder of WAO, Program Director of the Dr. Joakim Peter Memorial Scholarship.
-His talk will focus on the keys to REACH Your Goals.
+Dr. Vidalino Raatior a Chuukese international educator at San Jose State University, cofounder of WAO, Program Director of the Dr. Joakim Peter Memorial Scholarship, and Founder of the Pacific FocusEd will speak about some ways to REACH Your Goals.
 Learn more

 11:25 AM – Lunch